-In this study, for the first time, we translated BBN-RGD heterodimer into the clinic for the first-in-human study.
-The safety and dosimetry of 68Ga-BBN-RGD were evaluated in healthy volunteers.
-The preliminary diagnostic value of 68Ga-BBN-RGD PET/CT was also assessed in patients with primary or metastatic prostate cancer.
+In this study, for the first time, we translated BBN-RGD heterodimer into clinic for the first-inhuman study.
+The safety and dosimetry of 68Ga-BBN-RGD was evaluated in healthy volunteers.
+The preliminary diagnostic value of 68Ga-BBN-RGD PET/CT was also assessed in patients with primary and/or metastasis prostate cancer.